REUNION OF LATVIAN JEWRY

-1. In the 1950s, Holocaust Survivors founded the Association of Jewish Survivors from Estonia and Latvia in Israel .
-Amongst them were not only pioneers who built the first Kibbutz before WWII but also survivors of the Holocaust and Society deportation.
+- In the 1950s, Holocaust Survivors founded the Association of Jewish Survivors from Estonia and Latvia in Israel .
+Amongst them were not only pioneers who built the first Kibbutz before WWII but also survivors of the Holocaust and the soviet deportation in 1941 June,14.
 Since then, regular meetings of Survivors and their descendants have taken place.
 This period saw the start of what became a significant tradition: the World Reunion of Latvian Jewry.

 - The Jews of Liepaja (Libau) origin were grouped under the leadership of Gershon Yuval (Grisha Landman, one of the first scout members of the 52th pack of Jewish scouts).
 The leadership of this group passed to Professor Solomon Feigerson who as a boy survived the Liepāja ghetto and concentration camps.

 - The Association of American Jewish Survivors from Latvia was founded in the USA in 1985 and the Riga Holocaust Survivor Steven Springfield and Prof. George Schwab, who as a boy of 10 overcame the horrors of Liepāja ghetto and concentration camps..

 - At the first meeting in Israel of the Liepāja Survivors in 1988, Raya Westermann-Mazin, addressing the participants of the meeting, said: